LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In addition, the low-cost sensor interface will serve as a development platform for the data evaluation (+mrp) library and provide real measurement data from magnets.
 In addition, the interface firmware creates a basis for the development of a data protocol for exchanging measured values.

 This makes it easy to integrate an own measuring devices into the (+mrp) ecosystem at a later date.
-This is only possible with a minimal functional hardware and firmware setup and was developed for this purpose first.
+This is only possible with a minimal functional hardware and firmware setup and is developed for this purpose first.

 ## Sensor Selection

 The selection process for possible magnetic field sensors initially focussed on the most common and cost-effective ones, especially those that are already used in smartphones and are therefore widely available.

-A key aspect of this selection was the preference for sensors with digital interfaces to facilitate implementation in the circuit layout since these kind of sensors are easy to integrate compared to non-digital sensors, which require specific frameworks.
+A key aspect of this selection is the preference for sensors with digital interfaces to facilitate implementation in the circuit layout since these kind of sensors are easy to integrate compared to non-digital sensors, which require specific frameworks.
 The integration of integrated temperature sensors represents a significant enhancement that will later enable precise temperature compensation.

-The use of analog sensors was purposefully avoided, though they are suitable for more precise measurements and extended measuring ranges.
+The use of analog sensors is purposefully avoided, though they are suitable for more precise measurements and extended measuring ranges.
 They were excluded because they require more carefully designed circuits and more complicated energy management.

 In the context of the desired goal of developing a cost-efficient and universally expandable Hall sensor interface, the decision in favour of digital sensors seems appropriate.